DennieDan/guidebook/contents/structuring_a_mentoring_session.md

+<span id="title" class="d-none">Structure of a Session</span>
 <frontmatter>
-  title: Structuring a Mentoring Session
+title: Structure of a Session
 keywords: mentor, session, tips, strategy, strategies, planning, pedagogy, scaffolding, rewards, debrief
 </frontmatter>

 <br>

-# Structuring a Mentoring Session
+# Structure of a Session

 A well-structured mentoring session is crucial for maximizing learning outcomes and engagement.
 This guide provides a comprehensive framework based on educational research and best practices.